When a man respects you, he WANTS you to know..

 In fact, he knows that resisting or refusing to acknowledge and face his imperfections (insecurities, capacity/limitations, mistakes, shortcomings, inadequacies, and ability to inflict pain [onto others]) does not serve and protect him…or you.
 In this life, we are bound to hurt people (intentional or not), and the same applies to our romantic partners.
 We can’t nor should we run from this idea, because when we do the result is to push people away (whether we mean to, want to, or not).

 Therefore, when a man respects you, he isn’t in denial of his ability of making mistakes (and yours).
-Rather he strives to hold himself (and you) accountable in the wake of his mistakes and shortcomings (and yours) because he knows this not only builds trust but embodies endurance, humility and vulnerability.
+Rather he strives to hold himself (and you) accountable in the wake of his mistakes and shortcomings (and yours) because he knows this not only builds trust but creates endurance, humility and closeness.
 And when you have all those things you will notice how easy it is to overcome and bounce back from those petty disagreements, conflict, or even bigger trials.
-Because when a man respects you, those things will hold no power in the relationship.
+Because when a man respects you, those things hold no power in the relationship.